 The part of the amount which is charged to the profit and loss account in the current accounting period is reduced from the total expenditure and the rest is shown on the balance sheet as an asset.

 Example – A small business spends 1,50,000 on advertising which is unusually large for them.
 The benefits from it are expected to be derived over 3 years so the company decides to divide the expense over 3 yearly payments of 50K.
 This type of expense is amortized.

-Be ready for this question in interviews for roles related to Accounts Payable and Accounts Receivable.
+Be ready for this question in accounting interviews for roles related to Accounts Payable and Accounts Receivable.